Argentina's Fernandez sent home, never had cancer

 The government announced just after Christmas that the recently re-elected leader had thyroid cancer.

-The operation to remove the gland went well, but when it was later analyzed it turned out to have never contained cancerous cells, said spokesman Alfredo Scoccimaro.
+The operation to remove the gland went well, but when it was later analysed it turned out to have never contained cancerous cells, said spokesman Alfredo Scoccimaro.

 "The original diagnosis has been modified," he told a news conference.
 "The presence of cancer cells was discarded."